 InnoDBhas a maximum index length of 767 bytes for tables that use

 REDUNDANTrow format, so for

 utf8mb4columns, you can index a maximum of 255 or 191 characters, respectively.
 If you currently have

 utf8mb3columns with indexes longer than 191 characters, you must index a smaller number of characters.

 innodb_large_prefixoption to permit index key prefixes longer than 767 bytes (up to 3072 bytes).
 Creating such tables also requires the option values

 innodb_large_prefixoption enables you to index a maximum of 1024 or 768 characters for

 utf8mb4columns, respectively.
-For related information, see Limits on InnoDB Tables.
+For related information, see InnoDB Limits.